xinwenfu/GenCyber/Firewall/README.md

 Let's see we want to block traffic from known bad actors on the Internet.
 There are known bad actors and we actually know their IP addresses and want to block them.
-A packet filter can do it based on packet header information.
+A packet filter can do it based on packet header information including IP addresses, port numbers and protocols.

 #### Session-Layer Proxies